 The HIV virus can not be transferred via saliva, French kisses, shaking hands or toilet seats.
 After infection, it takes nine to ten years before the first symptoms occur.
 After this period, the patient gets reallly sick and has AIDS.

-If someone is infected with HIV, it is also said that he or she is seropositive.
+If a person is infected with HIV, it is also said that he or she is seropositive.
 Many people with HIV have spent years with none to few symptoms.
 During this period, however, the virus is still active.
-It reproduces, infects the body and destroys the cells of the immune system.
+It reproduces, infects the body and destroys cells of the immune system.
 Thereby weakening the immune system and creating the AIDS disease.

 Possible signs and symptoms are:

 - Swollen lymph nodes.

 - Infections due to poor immune system, such as tubercolosis, lung infections, herpes infections and fungal infections.

 - Malignant tumors, such as Kaposi’s sarcoma, non-Hodgkin lymphoma or cervical cancer.